 To be clear, that’s not an endorsement for Doterra versus other oils.
 There are many high quality brands on the market.
 In fact, you could even argue that buying other brands makes more financial sense, instead of paying a premium for the Doterra name.
 Given that their products are sold using a multi-level marketing structure, to pay for that, inevitably those costs have to be baked into the product pricing.

 Aside from comparing brands, does it also make sense to scrutinize the amount of antioxidants in frankincense versus oregano oil or another type?
-Does it matter whether one ranks low or high in antioxidants on the ORAC scale, since you’re not eating them?
+Does it matter whether one ranks low or high in antioxidants on the ORAC scale, since you’re not supposed to be eating them?

 There are literally hundreds, probably thousands, of different uses for essential oils.